 The Joint Call sets out the Coalition's aim to make industry the priority for EU policy makers, including future Members of the European Parliament and the future mandate of the European Commission.

-Europe matters for Europe and its citizens
+Industry matters for Europe and its citizens

 New Joint Paper on “A Governance Structure for an ambitious EU Industrial Strategy” has been co-signed by 122 Members of the Industry4Europe coalition.